ST10441406-ZaahidIsmail/myWeatherApp/README.md

 Name: Zaahid Ismail
 Student Number: ST10441406
-Welcome to the Weather App!
+Welcome to the Weather App.
 This Android application allows users to input weather data and display it across three different screens: the Splash Screen, the Main Screen, and the Detailed View Screen.
 The app provides detailed weather results and calculates the average temperature.

 Features
 Splash Screen: The introductory screen that appears when the app is launched.